FTLam11/FTLam11.github.io/_posts/2018-04-27-rubyelixirconf_taipei_2018_day_1.md

 too long
 * Circuit breakers can be applied to "self-heal" an application.
 It has three states:
-- Closed: System is working correctly
+  * Closed: System is working correctly
-- Open: System failures are too high, so respond with a cached page/data, add the failed request to a retry queue, or show a nice error page
+  * Open: System failures are too high, so respond with a cached page/data, add the failed request to a retry queue, or show a nice error page
+  * Half-open: Self healing mode, try executing contained function at random intervals to ascertain failure

 # Moving millions of dollars daily with Ruby while still being able to sleep at night by Sihui Huang